 - Opportunity to study alongside students from many different degree programmes

-- Courses offered by Management Science and Innovation are delivered by a faculty with external experience from the private, public and charitable sectors
+- Courses offered by UCL School of Management are delivered by a faculty with external experience from the private, public and charitable sectors

 - Experience of different teaching styles and delivery